hernanpesantez/cuny-auto-enroll/README.md

 Dependencies:

+if you are using a vertual env use pipenv

 ` pip install webdriver-manager `

-or if you are using a virtual evn user:

-` pipenv  install webdriver-manager `
+` pip install selenium `